 We've won the Cup !!!

-Queensland Racing's longest hoodoo stretching 163 years has just been broken with the win by Knight's Choice in the 2024 Melbourne Cup.
+Queensland Racing's longest hoodoo stretching 163 years was broken with the win by Knight's Choice in the 2024 Melbourne Cup.
 Trained at the Sunshine Coast by John Symons & Sheila Laxon, Knight's Choice is the first locally trained horse to ever win the Cup.
 A fairytale result for all concerned especially jockey Robbie Dolan who came to Queensland 2 years ago to resurrect his career when opportunities were drying up down south.
 The most remarkable part of the win is how Knight's Choice can stay 3200m based on his breeding.
 His sire Extreme Choice was a Blue Diamond Stakes winner (who had already sired a Golden Slipper winner) and never raced further than 1200m.
 It reminds oneself of Bletchingly who only won races up to 1100 metres but sired Kingston Town who could win over 3200 metres.
 Must be stoutness in Knight's Choices dam Midnight Pearl being a daughter of More Than Ready.
 Go to our Horses Page K-O and view the story behind Knight's Choice which includes replays of every start in his career.
 His Sunshine Coast Winx Guineas win in 2023 was particularly outstanding.

 Our sponsors